Triangular Prism Equations and Categorification: Introduction

-\begin{ac} The authors would like to thank Yilong Wang and Tinhinane A. Azzouz for helpful discussions.
-The first author is supported by Grant 04200100122 from Tsinghua University, Grant TRT 0159 from Templeton Religion Trust and 2020YFA0713000 from NKPs.
-The second author is supported by BIMSA.
-The third author is supported by Grant TRT 0159, ARO Grants W911NF-19-1-0302 and W911NF-20-1-0082. \end{ac}
+\begin{ac} The authors express their gratitude to Yilong Wang and Tinhinane A. Azzouz for their valuable discussions.
+The first author acknowledges support from Tsinghua University (Grant 04200100122), the Templeton Religion Trust (Grant TRT 0159), and the National Key Projects (NKPs, Grant 2020YFA0713000).
+The second author received funding from the BIMSA Start-up Research Fund, the Foreign Youth Talent Program by the Ministry of Science and Technology of China (Grant QN2021001001L), and the National Natural Science Foundation of China (NSFC, Grant 12471031).
+The third author was supported by the Templeton Religion Trust (Grant TRT 0159) and the Army Research Office (ARO) Grants W911NF-19-1-0302 and W911NF-20-1-0082. \end{ac}